uncle-barchen/ruqmoi/ruqmoi.md

   + judgment: You'll create success if you carry things through.
   + image: Reduce what's too much; augment what's too little; weigh things and make them equal.
   + alchemy: I. The Path of Destiny, Part2 - 12\.
 Replicate/Teach
-+ Tarot: Justice
++ Tarot: 11.
+Justice
   + upright: justice, fairness, truth, cause and effect, law.
   + reversed: dishonesty, unfairness, lack of accountability.
 + Rune: ᛈ [Pertho/Paeony](#αινιγματα)
   + poem: "Paeony, beguiling bloom, blessed portal of the womb."
   + keywords: womb, conception, gestation, hidden beginnings, secrets
 + The Wanderer's Oracle: Earth ‖ Mountain
-  + poem: "Roots of mountain mulling, mystic / path occult, obscure, the obverse / of known, needful, ever nascent."
+  + poem: "Roots of mountain mull, o mystic / path occult, obscure, the obverse / of known, of needful e'er nascent."
   + situation: The Wanderer's path through a valley hides, for a time, their mountain destination.
   + admonition: Stick to the path you know is the right one.
 Although your destination cannot be seen now, only this will bring you closer to it.